Article 19.

 Further hearings may be waived only with the consent of the juvenile, through counsel for the juvenile.
 Upon request of the juvenile, through counsel for the juvenile, and for good cause as determined by the court, further hearings to determine the need for secure custody may be held at intervals of 10 days.

-(b3) (Effective January 1, 2025) When the capacity of the juvenile to proceed is questioned pursuant to G.S.
+(b3) When the capacity of the juvenile to proceed is questioned pursuant to G.S.
 7B-2401.2(a), further hearings to determine the need for secure custody shall be held at intervals of no more than 30 calendar days from the date of the motion.
 Further hearings may be waived only with the consent of the juvenile through counsel for the juvenile.
 Upon request of the juvenile, through counsel for the juvenile, and for good cause as determined by the court, further hearings to determine the need for secure custody may be held at intervals of 10 days.

 (c) The court shall determine whether a juvenile who is alleged to be delinquent has retained counsel or has been assigned counsel; if the juvenile is not represented by counsel, counsel for the juvenile shall be appointed in accordance with rules adopted by the Office of Indigent Defense Services.